Flavianbraga/Diffusion/README.md

 ## Language
 <p align="justify">
-The main program, subroutines, modules, and functions contain some explanatory comments and are mainly written in C language.
+The main program, subroutines and functions contain some explanatory comments and are mainly written in C language.
 </p>

 ## Building and Compilation
 <p align="justify">

-All programs, subroutines, modules, and functions must be compiled together due to their interdependence.
-For compilation, we have used
- GFortran, the GNU Fortran compiler, which is part of the GNU Compiler Collection (GCC).
-See more information on GFortran
+  For compilation, we have used the GNU Compiler Collection (GCC).
+See more information on GCC
- <a href="https://gcc.gnu.org/onlinedocs/gcc-4.4.7/gfortran.pdf">here</a>.
-We tested the algorithm using two GFortran versions: a GCC version
- 9.3.0 in a Windows Subsystem for Linux (Ubuntu 20.04 LTS, Focal Fossa) and a GCC version 8.2.1 in a Red Hat Enterprise Linux OS.
-Visit the
+ <a href="https://gcc.gnu.org/">here</a>.
+We tested the algorithm using some GCC versions: 9.3.0 in a Windows Subsystem for Linux (Ubuntu 20.04 LTS, Focal Fossa)
- <a href="https://gcc.gnu.org/">GCC Website</a> for more information on these versions.
 </p>

 <p align="justify">